 Something that has gained a lot of popularity in the last 20 years is the use of art to help children process their environments.
 While the need for this is more apparent with people who have dealt with trauma of some sort, the reality is that it can be an extremely helpful tool for students in any situation.
 Facing or talking about emotions can be intimidating, and art provides a safe space for expression that’s great for children and adults alike.

 Every day, students absorb incredible amounts of new information.
 While this is normal, they still need to be able to process what they learn in a non-threatening way.
 Through artwork, students get to approach feelings and ideas in a “scaled-down” or more manageable way.
 This is often easier than finding the words to express how we are feeling, and can also be a good segue to other forms of open communication. \7

 Similarly, since art is a universal language, creating art together creates a common ground between students as well as with parents and teachers.
 Whether this is in kindergarten or in college, being involved in art projects is an excellent icebreaker.

 While important, some of the things we have discussed so far may seem to be more relevant to students in primary school, where art is already fairly common.
 We wouldn’t be exploring the issue properly without also talking about students in high school and even college.

-A recent study conducted by the UCLA Graduate School of Education and Information Studies, showed that involvement in the (both visual and performing) arts is linked to higher levels of achievement in both high school and college.
-Researchers also noted that studying the arts can be linked to things like being more involvemed in community service.
+A recent study conducted by the UCLA Graduate School of Education and Information Studies showed that involvement in the (both visual and performing) arts is linked to higher levels of achievement in both high school and college.
+Researchers also noted that studying the arts can be linked to things like being more involved in community service.

-Regardless of how much value you place on Art as cultural goal of its own, the academic benefits are clear.
+Regardless of how much value you place on art as a cultural goal, the academic benefits are clear.